 2. Orange Fur Equals Red Hair

-Red-headed humans have gotten a bad rap, but orange cats are well-loved.
-Surprisingly, the same pigment is responsible for both, and it’s called pheomelanin.
+Surprisingly, the same pigment that’s responsible for red hair in humans produces orange cats, and it’s called pheomelanin.
 It can create colors that range from cream to red, so it’s a shame that there aren’t more orange-headed humans walking around!

 The gene responsible for an orange coat on a cat is in the X chromosome.
 For female cats to grow an orange coat, they’d need to have that gene occur twice, while males only need a single copy of the gene for an orange hue to take place.
 Because of this, only one in five orange cats is a female.